SnickersVsMars/webapp-ws20-projects/README.md

 With this tool, users should have the possibility to view and search for information. <br>
 Our group is assigned to manage and display information regarding ongoing or finished projects.

-## Technology

-Our used technologies are:

--   HTML
--   CSS
--   JS
--   Bootstrap as an additional Framework
--   NodeJS

-## Run server

-Install latest version of nodejs for your OS.
-You can find more info on the official webpage: https://nodejs.org/

-Start server with 'npm start'